ScottLogic/blog/_posts/2020-03-10-raytracer-how-to.md

 title: How to Write a Ray Tracer Intuitively
 date: 2020-03-10 00:00:00 Z
 categories:
-- swaterman
 - Tech
 tags:
 - 3D Rendering
 - ray tracing
 author: swaterman
 layout: default_post
 summary: Ray tracing is the process of simulating light rays to render a 3D scene.
 It seems really complicated at first, but it's actually quite simple.
 After reading this post, you could easily implement one yourself!
 summary-short: Ray tracers seem complex, but they're fundamentally simple
 image: swaterman/assets/how-to-raytracer/14.jpg
 ---